cary-ilm/openexr/docs/ReadingAndWritingImageFiles.rst

 Reading an Image File
 ---------------------

-In this example, we read an OpenEXR image file using the IlmImf library's general interface.
-We assume that the file contains two channels, R, and G, of type *HALF*, and one channel, Z, of type *FLOAT*.
+In this example, we read an OpenEXR image file using the OpenEXR library's general interface.
+We assume that the file contains two channels, R, and G, of type ``HALF``, and one channel, Z, of type ``FLOAT``.
 If one of those channels is not present in the image file, the corresponding memory buffer for the pixels will be filled with an appropriate default value.